fairtracks/biohackathon-2025-project-23/reporting-tool/README.md

 -   Additionally, should be usable as a command line tool

--   Tool should take annotation metadata CSV as primary input
+-   Tool should take annotation metadata CSV / JSON as primary input

 -   On top it can accept AGAT output